sebastienrousseau/mini-functions/README.md

 use mini_functions::*;
 ```

+then you can use the functions in your application code.

-## Functions library for Rust 🦀
+## The Functions library 📚

-`Mini Functions` is a library of functions for the programming language
+`Mini Functions` is a library of functions for Rust that provides a
-Rust that provides a collection of tools for working with various
+collection of tools for working with various aspects of a Rust
-aspects of a Rust application.
+application.

-The functions in Mini Functions are optimized for speed and efficiency,
+The functions in `Mini Functions` are optimized for speed and
-making them useful for a variety of applications, including those that
+efficiency, making them useful for a variety of applications, including
-require fast performance or that need to handle large amounts of data.
+those that require fast performance or that need to handle large amounts
+of data.

 The `mini-functions` library consists of the following functions: